 If you are looking for halal products, you can rest assured that Mydin sells only halal products.
 Their website is well organized too, with goods categorized into chilled and frozen foods, drinks, baby products, health and beauty products, household supplies, and pet products.
 There is a special category catered for Muslim customers.

 Here you can easily find certain items, so you can practice your religion with ease.
 There are prayer mats, sarong (a piece of clothing worn by men during prayers), head covering for women, and even a digital tasbih (prayer beads) counter for sale.

 Besides delivery, the shop also offers store pick-up for your purchase.
 The delivery charge is RM10 (USD 2.50) and upwards, while it is free of charge if you collect the groceries from the store yourself.
-To find the store closest to you, have a look here.

 Bear in mind that you will not find non-halal food here (i.e., pork meat and similar products and alcoholic drinks).